jayzheng98/jayzheng98.github.io/_projects/project2.md

  </tbody>
 </table>

-**3.** To further demonstrate the advantage of behavior-based detection, we take the detection of "Post-penetration process 5" as an example to analyze the differences between the 2 approaches:
+**3.** To further demonstrate the advantage of behavior-based detection, we take the detection of "Post-penetration process 5" as an example to analyze the difference between the 2 approaches:
  - *Actually, the log analysis platform contains detection rules for the "malicious file replacement", but primarily based on the "source IP", "file name", and "replaced content".
 However, in our designed attack, the attacker's IP was pre-set as legitimate, and the target file was only replaced by another service command file, without any malicious code.
 This case indicates that the platform's **feature-based** detection can be easily bypassed*
  - *On the contrary, the detection of our KG model is **behavior-based**.
 Regardless of changes in features such as "IP", "file name", or "file content", as long as the adversary still exhibits the behavior as "replacing command file", it will be recognized as an anomaly in system service*